 Scholarship

-The Wildflower Scholarship began as a way to help Dreamers (children who were brought to the United States by their parents who have not become citizens) attend an after-high-school program to continue learning and developing their skills.
-The money could be used at an accredited vocational school, an accredited community college, or an accredited four-year college or university.
-Since Travis High School is right across the street from our church’s meeting place, we chose to offer it to students graduating from Travis.
+The Wildflower Scholarship began as a way to help economically disadvantaged students attend an after-high-school program to continue learning and developing their skills.
+The money can be used at an accredited vocational school, an accredited community college, or an accredited four-year college or university.
+Since Travis Early College High School (TECHS) is right across the street from our church’s meeting place, we have chosen to offer it to students graduating from TECHS.

 Who does it fund?

 Until 2021, the scholarship funded almost exclusively Latinx students.
-Dreamers are not identified as such, but the essays that students wrote made it clear that they were indeed Dreamers whose families struggled to build a life of safety and support for their children.
-Almost all of the applicants worked outside of school to help their families make ends meet and were involved in extracurricular activities, as well.
+The essays that students wrote made it clear that they were students whose families struggled to build a life of safety and support for their children.
+Almost all of the applicants were involved in extracurricular activities and they worked outside of school to help their families make ends meet.

 How many students are funded a year?